apacheignite/documentation/data-grid/cache-queries.md

   "title": "Overview"
 }
 [/block]
-Ignite supports a very elegant query API with support for Predicate-based Scan Queries, SQL Queries (ANSI 99), and Text Queries.
+Ignite supports a very elegant query API with support for Predicate-based Scan Queries, SQL Queries (ANSI-99 compliant), and Text Queries.
 For SQL queries ignites supports in-memory indexing, so all the data lookups are extremely fast.
 If you are caching your data in [off-heap memory](doc:off-heap-memory), then query indexes will also be cached in off-heap memory as well.

 Ignite also provides support for custom indexing via `IndexingSpi` and `SpiQuery` class.
 [block:api-header]